mrhdias/secutio/docs/index.md

 - **method**: set a request method (GET, POST, PUT, PATCH or DELETE) to indicate the desired action to be performed for a given resource;
 - **trigger**: specifies the event that triggers the request;
 - **collect-data**: uses the data attributes given by the first element within the document that matches the specified selector as a source of data;
-- **file-path**: Used to load JSON data directly from a file to apply to templates.
+- **src-file**: Used to load JSON data directly from a file to apply to templates.
 It only works if the action and method are not specified.
 It is ideal for creating dynamic content on static websites;

 The following properties can be used both client-side and server-side via custom HTTP header: